Targum -- A Multilingual New Testament Translation Corpus: Discussion

-First, \texttt{targum} facilitates \textit{micro-level analyses} by allowing researchers to select and compare focused subsets of the corpus based on specific metadata criteria.
+First, \texttt{Targum} facilitates \textit{micro-level analyses} by allowing researchers to select and compare focused subsets of the corpus based on specific metadata criteria.
 For example, scholars can: \begin{itemize} \item \textbf{Conduct diachronic studies} by tracing linguistic changes across decades of revisions within a single translation family (e.g., the King James Version). \item \textbf{Perform synchronic comparisons} of contemporary versions to isolate the effects of confessional tradition or individual translator style. \item \textbf{Track translation lineage} by following the propagation of theological and stylistic choices through indirect translation chains, such as those mediated by a Latin Vulgate source or, in modern institutional cases (e.g., Jehovah's Witnesses, Biblica), by an English pivot translation. \end{itemize}

 Furthermore, the corpus can serve as a \textit{quantitative complement to traditional qualitative evaluation}.
-While an expert might label a translation as ``controversial'' or ``overly literal'' based on key passages, \texttt{targum} allows researchers to measure the pervasiveness of these features across the entire New Testament.
-This provides a more objective and comprehensive context for such judgments, framing them within the full scope of the text.
+While an expert might label a translation as ``controversial'' or ``overly literal'' based on key passages, \texttt{Targum} allows researchers to measure the pervasiveness of these features across the entire New Testament, framing such judgments within the full scope of the text.